iomywiab/iomywiab-php-constraints/README.md

 ## Type and Value

-PHP differenciates between type and value:
+PHP differentiates between type and value:

 * InvalidArgumentException (derived from LogicException) is to be used for invalid types
 * UnexpectedValueException (derived from RunTimeException) is to be used for invalid values

-I do not see the benefit of having a differenciation here: If my parameters are wrong, then I do not care why.
+I do not see the benefit of having a differentiation here: If my parameters are wrong, then I do not care why.
 I care for them being correct, which includes type and value.
-Also I disagree with type errors being derived from LogicException only, as parameters might be specified during runtime from users and those parameters also might have a wrong type.
-Therefore constraints in this package use its own class ConstraintViolationException.
+Also, I disagree with type errors being derived from LogicException only, as parameters might be specified during runtime from users and those parameters also might have a wrong type.
+Therefore, constraints in this package use its own class ConstraintViolationException.

 ## Checked and Unchecked exceptions

 ConstraintViolationException is derived from LogicException.
 The latter is mostly treated as an unchecked exception.
-Unchecked means there is no need to create @throws tags in PHPDoc and not catching such an exception in your code is not marked as errornous in inspections.
+Unchecked means there is no need to create @throws tags in PHPDoc and not catching such an exception in your code is not marked as erroneous in inspections.

 I decided to go with LogicException as the main purpose of a constraint exception is